 One of France's major experimental musicians and a key figure in the development of electronic rock, guitarist and electronic musician Richard Pinhas will perform in 2021 in France and beyond in various groupings.

-"Schnellertollermeier marries brutality to avant-garde rock and jazz.
-A classic power trio from Switzerland, the band plays with punk fury and dazzling technical dexterity to create booming, bone-rattling music that stalks, confronts and astonishes." – The Wall Street Journal
+"The Best Music of 2015: A Banner Year for the Bold: …here are a dozen albums released in 2015 that I savored repeatedly for their musicality, clarity of statement and courage. …“X” by Schnellertollermeier marries brutality to avant-garde rock and jazz.
+A classic power trio from Switzerland, the band plays with punk fury and dazzling technical dexterity to create booming, bone-rattling music that stalks, confronts and astonishes.”

-while you continue to enjoy music at home
+while continuing to enjoy music when home

 ACTIVITIES ONLINE !

 It's late Fall in the Northern hemisphere, and the trees are ablaze with vibrant color.
 The daytime air is crisp and clean, while the nights grow cooler, with veils of mist and frost hinting of winter.
 The holiday season is not far away...